vzletit/NODEJS_simple_CRUD/README.md

 ```http
   PUT /api/users/${id}
 ```
-User is an JSON object, same as new user above.
+User is an JSON object, similar to new user (above).
 Server will return updated user object and *200* status code.
 If user not exists — will return *404* code.
 If *id* is not valid *uuid* — will return *400*.
 If update user's object is not valid JSON — status code *500* and error message will be returned.